mchlginga/node-mini-projects/crud-json-api-pure-http/readme.md

 ## Note

-- CRUD JSON API using Pure HTTP projects will be moved to separate repositories for better organization.
+- CRUD JSON API using Pure HTTP will be moved to separate repositories for better organization.